jzielinski47/traffic-phase-engine/README.md

 - Gradle using Kotlin DSL

 #### Algorithm
-Unlike in the TypeScript version I created before, this time I developed a complete algorithm that dynamically assigns priority to vehicles using a service that resolves conflicting and nonconflicting routes.
-Priority at the intersection is based on the timestamp, meaning the longest waiting vehicle goes first.
-Once the algorithm selects a vehicle, it gives it a green light and opens all nonconflicting routes related to it.
-At every step, it makes sure that any newly opened route does not collide with the ones that were already opened.
+Unlike in the TypeScript version I created before, this time I developed a complete algorithm that dynamically assigns priority to vehicles using a service that resolves conflicting and non-conflicting routes.
+Priority at the intersection is based on the timestamp, meaning the vehicle with the longest wait time goes first.
+Once selected, the vehicle is granted a green light, and all non-conflicting routes associated with it are opened.
+At each decision point, the system ensures that no new route conflicts with those already opened.

-There is no predefined list of route groups.
-All conflicts are checked dynamically.
+There is no predefined list of route groups as it was previously resolved.
+All potential conflicts are checked dynamically.
+The algorithm was carefully designed before implementation.

+**Execution flow**
+1. The application is launched with two arguments: `<input.json>` and `<output.json>`, provided as relative paths.
+2. File operations are handled by the `FileController`, which encapsulates all logic related to reading and writing to files.
+3. The input command list is parsed based on DTOs that define supported `CommandTypes`.
+4. A `SimulationEngine` instance is initialized using the parsed commands.
+5. The simulation is executed by invoking the engine.

+**Under the hood of the Simulation Engine**
+1. The engine iterates through each command in the sequence.
+2. Each command is validated to ensure that all required fields are present and correctly defined.
+3. A centralized `CommandHandler` routes the validated commands to their respective handlers:
+    - AddVehicle Handler registers vehicles within the simulation context by placing them on valid roads.<br />If the vehicle is flagged as an emergency vehicle, the corresponding road is marked for optimized lookup during prioritization.
+    - Step Handler advances the simulation by one phase.<br />
+        1. The priority is being resolved based on the front row's vehicles' timestamps.
+            - If an emergency vehicle is present (identified via a pre-flagged road), it is given top priority.<br />This marks a significant improvement over the previous version, as the algorithm now performs a direct lookup of the flagged road rather than scanning all roads individually.
+            - If not, the vehicle with the earliest timestamp is selected.
+        2. The RouteService evaluates all potential non-conflicting routes based on the selected priority vehicle.
+It ensures that newly considered routes do not conflict with any already opened.
+        3. Vehicles on routes granted a green light are allowed to exit the intersection.
+        4. All other traffic is halted with a red light, and the simulation enters a waiting state until the next step command is issued.
+4. After the simulation completes, each step recorded in the `SimulationContext` is written to the specified `output.json` file.
+5. The simulation is now complete

+By implementing the logic using an object-oriented approach and delegating responsibilities across well-defined, single-responsibility classes, the system becomes significantly more efficient, maintainable, and scalable.
+It's a major improvement over the previous TypeScript version.
+Now, having all the logic encapsulated makes it much easier to read, maintain, and browse through.
+It can be easily deployed later in other forms than CLI.
+Much safer to do anything here as I don't directly rely on a single object.
+SimulationContext is a singleton used once and referenced via carefully distributed methods.

-#### How it works
+#### How to use it
 You provide an `input.json` file with commands such as `addVehicle` and `step`.
 Each step runs one simulation phase where the system processes all queues and determines which vehicles can safely leave the intersection.
 The result is saved into `output.json` with a list of vehicles that left during each step.